 The Right to Dream on – TableTennisUnited Fund Supports Children in Uganda

 With the TableTennisUnited Fund, donors worldwide and the ITTF Group are sending help where it is needed the most.
-In Uganda, the Fund has helped Mimi’s Tables, a local NGO to support underprivileged children in Naguru, Kampala through the Covid-19 hardship.
+In Uganda, the Fund and thanks to the kind donation from Shanghai Double Happiness Co.,Ltd has helped Mimi’s Tables, a local NGO to support underprivileged children in Naguru, Kampala through the Covid-19 hardship.

 Amina Lukaaya, Ugandan national women’s champion, has always been our inspiration.
 She funded Mimi’s Tables in 2017 to give children in informal settlements the opportunity to develop their talent in sport to break the chains of poverty and crime.
 The grassroot Table Tennis academy was flourishing and changing the lives of underprivileged children on a daily basis.
 Until Covid-19.